 Twitter can be a magical place.
 A place where connections are made in front of your eyes.
 Usually in Hollywood, when a producer wants to hire a director, that person has to go through an agent, who then assesses the opportunity, then contacts the manager who discusses it with the director and a decision is made.

 Or, on Twitter, you just ask and they say yes.

 Friday evening, Ain’t It Cool News‘ Eric Vespe tweeted that he hopes Seth Rogen and Evan Goldberg try to cast Kurt Russell as the Saint of Killers in their AMC adaptation of the popular comic book, Preacher.
 Director Duncan Jones, who has been a little out of the loop over the past year making some tiny video game movie, asked Vespe about the project.
 Then Rogen himself jumped in and asked if Jones would direct.
 Will this actually happen?
 Who knows.
 But it’s a great Twitter conversation to read and even Rian Johnson got int he mix.
 Check it out below.
 Read More »

 Please Recommend /Film on Facebook

-Check out the first trailer below.
+Check out a scene from The Walking Dead season 5 below.
 Read More »

 Read More »